-Venezuela’s fixed broadband penetration is lower than the regional average, while data rates are also low compared to the regional average.
+Venezuela’s fixed broadband penetration is lower than the regional average, while data rates are also relatively low.
 Partly due to the ongoing economic crisis and partly to the rising popularity of mobile broadband, growth in the fixed broadband market has slowed.

 The state-owned incumbent CANTV is the country’s exclusive provider of broadband based on DSL networks.
 A few cable TV companies offer cable modem access and there is a single WiMAX provider, though the low take up of services has encouraged this player to migrate subscribers to an LTE platform.
-The Venezuelan government has launched a National Fibre-Optic Backbone project to guarantee a uniform distribution of high-speed internet access throughout the national territory.
+The government has launched a National Fibre-Optic Backbone project to provide broadband access nationally.
 CANTV is in charge of implementing the project.
 The government intends to lease capacity on the National Fibre-Optic Backbone to cooperatives and small companies.

 Venezuela’s ongoing economic crisis has affected the ability of subscribers to pay for services, and has resulted in declining revenue for operators.
 The adoption of different floating exchange systems for essential and non-essential services has enabled operators to increase the price of telecom services dramatically.